 Another point to consider with the free version is that you can only compress losslessly.
 The highest compression level "Super Smush", which uses a lossy algorithm, is only available in the Pro version.

 What does the Free Version of the EWWW IO offer?

-Unlike the other plugins in this list, the image compression in the free version of the EWWW Image Optimiser takes place on your server.
-This makes EWWW IO particularly attractive for many users from a data protection point of view.
-For plugin to work, however, you need the exec() function, which many host do not release for security reasons.
-This also applies to Raidboxes.
+Unlike the other plugins in this list, image compression in the free version of EWWW Image Optimizer takes place on your server.
+This makes EWWW IO especially attractive for many users from a privacy point of view.
+However, for plugin to work, you need the exec() function, which many host do not release for security reasons.
+By the way, this also applies to Raidboxes.

 In this article, EWWW IO developersexplains what exec and pluginare all about.
 If the exec function is not enabled for security reasons at your host(e.g. at Raidboxes), you can use the paid cloud-based plansof the plugin.

 Optimise WordPress images with Imagify

 Active installations: over 400,000

 Supported formats: JPG, PNG, PDF, Gif, WebP